 So, image was still showing up properly during basic system boot and tests, and yes, even Windows 10.
 It just wasn’t using all hardware drivers and features, and that came with a reduced resolution of 1024×800 or so (I raised it up to max 1280×1024 later, but that was still far from the native 1920×1080 Full HD for my monitor).
 It sucked, though, as everything was distorted, icons and windows were stretched, movie playback of few clips required pixel AR correction option checked in the media player, and so on…

 Well, at least, I had my PC back for a while.

 I also installed a local VNC server, so even without any picture displayed, graphics card inserted or enabled, I could remotely connect to it via LAN and see that otherwise PC is working fine.
 HDDs, CPU temps and MEMORY benchmarks were all passing with no errors, Windows was now happy booting up, even with garbled image, which gave me confidence that the computer was otherwise working properly.
 It has to be related to Graphics Card, but how and why?

 Searching various online sources for tips about troubleshooting and quick repair, I already:

 - Uninstalled Graphics Card from PCI-E slot, cleaned the honeycomb pins and put it back.

-- Windows Repair session did recognize the problem at some occasions, but without any improvements.
+- Windows Repair session did recognize the problem on few occasions, but without any improvements.

-- Checking memory DIMM slots, CPU, and other cables and components haven’t revealed anything problematic, either.
+- Checking memory DIMM slots, CPU, and other cables and components didn’t reveal anything problematic, either.